Kostant relation in filtered randomized benchmarking for passive bosonic devices: Background

 which we denote by

 with \(\overline{\uniop}\) denoting the complex conjugate of~\(\uniop\).

 The main ingredient of the characterization is the gates.
-For an arbitrary linear map on \(\hilbert^{n}_m\), we consider the set of completely positive trace-preserving (CPTP) mappings, and we denote its elements by \(\noise\).
+For an arbitrary linear map on \(\hilbert^{n}_m\), we consider the set of \gls{cptp} mappings, denoted by \(\setchannels(\hilbert^{n}_m)\), and we denote its elements by \(\noise\).
 In this article, we use the terms ``noise" and ``operator" interchangeably to refer to a channel.
 Thus, we use \(\noise\) to represent both.
 For clarity and simplicity, we assume a gate- and time-independent, Markovian noise model of the form

-and~\(\tilde{\varrho} = \noise(\varrho)\).
-The tilde notation indicates objects affected by noise, thus \(\tilde{\varrho}\) denotes \(\noise'(\varrho)\) for some channel \(\noise'\) not necessarily equal to \(\noise\).
+and~\(\widetilde{\varrho} = \noise(\varrho)\).
+The tilde notation indicates objects affected by noise, thus \(\widetilde{\varrho}\) denotes \(\noise'(\varrho)\) for some channel \(\noise'\) not necessarily equal to \(\noise\).

 Lastly, in this subsection, we recall that the vectorization of a state \(\varrho\) and measurement \(E\) is represented by the vectors \(\ket{\varrho}\) and \(\ket{E}\) that satisfy